Association for Sustainable Development Alternatives: Protecting Biodiversity & Livelihoods

 Access roads, 15 km trial systems, and 5 fords were constructed to facilitate comfortable trekking and driving in the park.
 Camp sites and toilets were also constructed.

-In addition, to promote the park‘s tourism potential, we developed and distributed promotional materials including flyers, brochures, booklets, posters, billboards and documentary DVDs.
+In addition, to promote the park‘s tourism potential, we developed and distributed promotional materials including flyers (made with the best flyer maker), brochures, booklets, posters, billboards and documentary DVDs.
 We also organized World Tourism Day celebration events and regional multi stakeholder consultation forums.